Star Trek: Starfleet Academy: Main

 A 900-year-old holographic teacher at Starfleet Academy.
-Picardo said it was "mind-bending" to portray a character with such a long, digital memory that clearly remembers the "36 generations of organic colleagues" that have lived and died since his time on the original USS Voyager in the series Star Trek: Voyager (1995–2001).
+Picardo said it was "mind-bending" to portray a character with such a long, digital memory that clearly remembers the "36 generations of organic colleagues" that have lived and died since his time on the original in the series Star Trek: Voyager (1995–2001).
 Picardo said the Doctor in Starfleet Academy is "as we remember him, but deeper".
 Kurtzman decided to add the character to the series after he worked well as a teacher for young cadets in the animated series Star Trek: Prodigy (2021–2024), believing it made sense for the Doctor to still have that role in the future.